Scoutflo/msk-cluster-template/examples/MSK_US_Mumbai_Internal/README.md

 4. **Existing VPCs** with private subnets
 5. **IAM Permissions** as specified in `../../IAM/index.json`

+### Required IAM Permissions

+The IAM role/user used for deployment must have permissions as defined in `../../IAM/index.json`, including:
+- MSK cluster management (Create, Update, Delete, Describe)
+- MSK configuration management
+- EC2 permissions (Security Groups, VPC/Subnet read)
+- CloudWatch Logs management
+- Application AutoScaling
+- KMS key management
+- SNS topic management (for alerts)
+- S3 bucket management (for logging)

+**Note**: The IAM policy includes all necessary permissions for this deployment.
+See `../../IAM/index.json` for the complete policy.

 ## Subnet Discovery

 **The configuration automatically selects the 3 private subnets from your 6 total subnets (3 private + 3 public).**